HumanCellAtlas/dcp-community/charters/DataPortal/charter.md

 ## In-scope
 ### General
-* UX, visual and branding design with input from CZI and the GG
+* UX, visual and branding design with input from HCA leadership (GG, scientific steering committee, etc.)
+* Participation in the HCA-wide standards for Continuous Integration (CI), Continuous Delivery (CD), system logging via Google Analytics, etc.
 * Production operation of the overall Data Portal web-site (see exclusions in Out-of-scope section)
 * Implementation performance scaling
 * DevSecOps compliance as required by the HCA Security Team